MariaBamundo/NipperAPI/README.md

 # To Run
-1) Have node & npm installed on your computer
+1) Have node installed on your machine.
+You can do so by running "npm install -g nodemon" from your terminal.

 2) Use the terminal cd to the directory of this project